ftnext/plone_conf_2018/about_pyweb/PITCHME.md

   - AWS
   - AWS Lambda

+Note:

+It is a 20 minute talk and target level is Intermediate.
+Talk keywords are REST API, AWS and AWS Lambda.

 ---

 ### 12:30 - 13:10
 ## Building a REST API with Django and Django REST Framework
 ## Hironori Sekine

+Note:

+From 12:30 to 1:10 pm, there is a talk "Building a REST API with Django and Django REST Framework" by Hironori Sekine.

 +++